shigedangao/jiemi/README.md

 - Gen: Crate define the CRDs and contains some methods which can be used to manipulate the CRD
 - Miwen: Binary app uses as a kubernetes controller.
 It checks periodically the CRD and check whenever we need to update the decrypted files
-- Krapao: Binary app uses to
+- Krapao: Binary app uses to handle repository operations, authenticate with cloud provider & decrypt sops files

 ### Miwen